jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 `sudo systemctl start jamulusTogglerec`

-You can see the result of these commands if you run `systemctl status jamulus`, or by viewing the logs.
+You can see the result of these commands if you run `systemctl status jamulus-headless` (or the respective service name you specified manually).
+You can also view your (sys)log.

 ---